Golden Retriever Grooming Information

 Exercise and Grooming

 Golden Retrievers are an active breed that requires regular exercise.
 Regular activity can help keep your dog’s coat and skin healthy by promoting good circulation and helping to distribute natural oils.
-After exercise, be sure to check your dog for any dirt, debris, or pests that may have gotten caught in their coat.
+After exercise, check your dog for any dirt, debris, or pests that may have gotten caught in their coat.

 Advanced Dental Care